Baqend/guide/src/jsclient.md

 });
 ```

-For additional examples and a more detail explanation consult the [MDN Promise Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+For additional examples and a more detailed explanation consult the [MDN Promise Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 We use the Promise based approach for the entire documentation since the code is more readable and it is our
 recommended way to work with asynchronous code.

 ## Working with objects

-After the Baqend SDK is successfully been initialized, all defined classes can be accessed by the DB instance.
+After the Baqend SDK has successfully been initialized, all defined classes can be accessed by the DB instance.
 Just use
 the name of the class to access the object factory.
 ```js
 DB.ready(function() {